 Smart Layer Export

 Smart layer export is an alternative to traditional slicing found in image editors.
 Name your layers or layer groups like you would a normal image file, and then export them out of Acorn without any cumbersome tricks.
 You can even tell Acorn to export your images every time you save.
+Acorn can also auto-scale your images if you'd like to work at one size.
+See the Auto-Scaling section below for more info.

 This tutorial will use the example of smart layer export being used on an image of 'submit' buttons.
 You can download the sample image here: FancySubmitButtonSmartExport.acorn.
 This is what the sample image looks like: